Quick Start: Supernatural Keys

 - Auto increment: A customizable auto-incrementing value.
 You can customize the first value in the key store, the number to increment with when a new row is added and the data type.
 Values will be unique only within the same key store, and may overlap from other key stores.

-For more detailed information, please see Supernatural Key Fields.
+For more detailed information, please see Supernatural Key Fields, (in the Fields article).